Secure Local Memory MCP Server avatar

 FieldTypeRequiredDescription

-passphrasestring (secret)Required to run commandsMaster passphrase used to derive the AES key via scrypt.
+passphrasestring (secret)OptionalMaster passphrase used to derive the AES key via scrypt.
 The same passphrase is needed to decrypt previously stored secrets.
 Falls back to the SLM_PASSPHRASE environment variable if omitted.
+If neither is set, the run uses an insecure demo passphrase and an ephemeral vault.

 Example input